pandemic babies who are now toddlers playing together

 Babies and toddlers thrive off of routine.
 Routines help them feel like the world is safe and predictable.
 They know what to expect and so they can use their energy and attention on other matters.

-While I think the above steps are important to help my toddler feel more confident in social settings, I also am starting to think about preschool or some other way to get him spending time with a regular group of his peers once he gets a little older.
+While I think the above steps are important to help my toddler feel more confident in social settings, I also am starting to think about preschool or some other way to get him to spend time with a regular group of his peers once he gets a little older.

 Learning About Social Relationships at Home and Through Books

-For example, we can teach our toddlers how to be kind, take turns and play games at home.
+For example, we can teach our toddlers how to be kind, take turns, and play games at home.
 We teach them about basic behaviors that are and are not socially acceptable.
-And we create a healthy relationship with them, so that they know what that looks like and how it works.
+Additionally, we create a healthy relationship with them so that they know what that looks like and how it works.

-In addition to teaching them these things through our everyday interactions, we can also read them books with stories about prosocial behaviors.
-Young children can pick up on so much through simple story books and illustrations!
+In addition to teaching them these things through everyday interactions, we can also read them books with stories about prosocial behaviors.
+Young children can pick up on so much through simple storybooks and illustrations!

-For more ideas on supporting toddlers’ social development, see my post on Shy Toddlers and 5 Ways to Support Their Social Development.
+Related: Shy Toddlers and 5 Ways to Support Their Social Development

 Leave a Reply